Automattic/pym-shortcode/readme.txt

 = [unreleased] =

 * Adds a "Pym Embed" block for use in Gutenberg.
+[PR #34](https://github.com/INN/pym-shortcode/pull/34) for issue [#28](https://github.com/INN/pym-shortcode/issues/28).
 * Shortcode now gains an `align=""` parameter, so that WordPress's generated [alignment CSS classes](https://codex.wordpress.org/CSS#WordPress_Generated_Classes) can be used on embeds.
 By enabling this in the shortcode, the Gutenberg Block also gains support for alignment.
+[PR #34](https://github.com/INN/pym-shortcode/pull/34)
 * Script tags for embeds are no longer output by `the_content()`, instead being output during `wp_footer()` by [closures](https://secure.php.net/manual/en/functions.anonymous.php) hooked on the `'wp_footer'` action.
+[PR #34](https://github.com/INN/pym-shortcode/pull/34) for issues [#33](https://github.com/INN/pym-shortcode/issues/33) and [#35](https://github.com/INN/pym-shortcode/issues/35).
 * The source URL for `pym.js` is no longer output by `the_content()`, instead being output during `wp_footer` by an action dedicated to the task.
 If different shortcodes and/or blocks on the page specify different source URLs for Pym.js, all are output (after removing duplicates), but a message is logged in the browser console.
 If `WP_DEBUG` is set, this message is also logged to the server log, with the post ID specified.
+[PR #34](https://github.com/INN/pym-shortcode/pull/34) for issues [#33](https://github.com/INN/pym-shortcode/issues/33) and [#35](https://github.com/INN/pym-shortcode/issues/35).
+* The script tag used to run `new pym.Parent` is now configurable.
+By replacing the [pluggable function](https://codex.wordpress.org/Pluggable_Functions) `pym_shortcode_script_footer_enqueue()` with your own function, you can now use alternate forms of embed code that may be required for PJAX sites or custom versions of Pym.js.
+This resolves issue [#19](https://github.com/INN/pym-shortcode/issues/19).

 = 1.3.2 =